adedayo/checkmate/README.md

   checkmate secretSearch [flags]

 Flags:
   -e, --exclusion string       Use provided exclusion yaml configuration -h, --help                   help for secretSearch
       --json                   Generate JSON output
       --running-commentary     Generate a running commentary of results.
-Useful for analysis of large input data --sensitive-files      list all registered sensitive files and their description -s, --source               Provide source code evidence in the diagnostic results
+Useful for analysis of large input data --sensitive-files        List all registered sensitive files and their description --sensitive-files-only   Only search for sensitive files (e.g. certificates, key stores etc.)
+  -s, --source                 Provide source code evidence in the diagnostic results (default true)

 Global Flags:
       --config string   config file (default is $HOME/.checkmate.yaml)
 ```

 The _secretSearch_ command will generate a nice-looking PDF report by default, using asciidoctor-pdf, so it needs to be installed and should be on your system _$PATH_.
 Details for installing the free asciidoctor-pdf tool is here: [Asciidoctor PDF documentation](https://asciidoctor.org/docs/asciidoctor-pdf/).
-If _CheckMate_ could not find asciidoctor-pdf, it will generate a JSON output of your scan result instead, just as if you ran _secretSearch_ with a _--json_ command-line option.
+If _CheckMate_ could not find asciidoctor-pdf, _it will generate a JSON output of your scan result instead_, just as if you ran _secretSearch_ with a _--json_ command-line option.

 A sample PDF report may be found here: [bad-code-audit.pdf](bad-code-audit.pdf)